Lady sings the bass...

 • Viersen Jazzfestival (2012)

-• Tour in europe with East West European jazz orchestra (2012)
+• Tour Europe with East West European Jazz Orchestra (2012)